 “Boardable allows company leaders to share documents within the site, so rather than sifting through an inbox to find documents and relevant data, I just log in to access any document I need for that particular company—everything from financials to meeting minutes,” he said.
 “It also lets us easily schedule meetings by allowing us to vote on times, which saves me from the back-and-forth of emails.
 It can all be done through the platform.”

 Document organization is a woefully underestimated challenge, one that few boards meet successfully.
 Misplaced board documents, updates buried in email accounts, shared folders that don’t always work—they can all slow down communication and make it harder for boards to get things done.
 It makes Boardable’s document management functionality one of the most valuable elements for Patrick, because it means he and the boards he participates on are prepared every step of the way.
 And that, he believes, is the key to good board governance for startups.

 “There aren’t many people busier than a founder/CEO, but board members are often on several boards and they’re often an executive within another company,” he said.
 “These individuals are stretched thin, so company leaders need to be specific about what they need from each member.
 The more specific they are, the more likely they are to get what they need.”

 Whether you sit on a for-profit or a nonprofit board, if your organization is looking for a way to better communicate with and engage board members, you should consider Boardable board management software.

 Use Boardable’s Meeting Center to automate meeting scheduling, build meeting agendas (even use our built-in agenda templates to make it easier), and keep track of meeting attendance and correspondence with ease.
 Our Document Center will also help with board meeting preparations by allowing you to organize and distribute documents without having to deal with email attachments.
-Try us out free for 30 days and see the difference.
+Try us out free and see the difference.